-- Cmdline-Configures any generic resource type by specifying StartScript (to bring the resource online), StopScript (to send the resource offline) and CheckScript (to check the state of a resource). - Controller-Configures applications that control other applications. - Fsystem-Configures local or remote file systems. - Gds-Configures disk classes administrated by Global Disk Services (GDS). - Gls-Configures the IP addresses administrated by Global Link Services (GLS). - Ipaddress-Configures the IP addresses that are needed for communication over a LAN interface.
+- Cmdline-Configures any generic resource type by specifying StartScript (to bring the resource online), StopScript (to send the resource offline) and CheckScript (to check the state of a resource). - Controller-Configures applications that control other applications. - Fsystem-Configures local or remote file systems. - Gds-Configures disk classes administrated by GDS. - GIs-Configures the resource class of GLS by using RMS environment. - Ipaddress-Configures the IP addresses that are needed for communication over a LAN interface.